 - Reserve Services.

-More drastic scenarios National Grid may call upon closed power plants or disconnect customers.
-National Grid will always reduce the cost of balancing within technical constraints.
+- In more drastic scenarios National Grid may call upon closed power plants or disconnect customers.

+National Grid attempts to minimize balancing costs within technical constraints.

-Parties submit their expected positions one hour before delivery – but they do not always meet these contracted positions!
+Parties submit their expected positions one hour before delivery.
+For a number of reasons parties do not always meet their contracted positions.

 A supplier may underestimate their customers demand.
 A power plant might face an unexpected outage.
 The difference between the contracted and actual position is charged using the Imbalance Price.